 That’s not just my opinion, but also the opinion of others who I spoke with at the end of our cruise.
 Of course, there will always be quibbles.
 Some who I spoke with wished for bigger bathrooms; others expressed desires for activities beyond the gym.

 Staterooms on river cruisers are smaller than hotel rooms that travelers may be accustomed to (and hence bathrooms too).
 As for activity, our group of four set out on a rigorous hike in Barca d’Alva, climbing (and scrambling at times) more than 1,000 feet.
 The climb rewarded us with gorgeous sun-splashed views over the Douro River meandering its way into Spain.
 The trek up and back took us more than three hours, past prickly pear cacti, dried lavender and sturdy olive trees, and through vineyards where we plucked last-of-the-season grapes that were still sweet to the taste.
 The activity left us feeling good about being out and in the open in such beautiful surroundings.

 Next year, Emerald Radiance will add canoe excursions and yoga sessions – and no doubt the return of its wonderful crew – and perhaps many more North Americans.
-Emerald Waterways is already well-known among Australians and Brits, and those two nationalities, along with Kiwis, typically make up the majority of guests on board.
-As the company increases its marketing presence in North America, however, Americans and Canadians are discovering Emerald Waterways.
+Emerald Cruises is already well-known among Australians and Brits, and those two nationalities, along with Kiwis, typically make up the majority of guests on board.
+As the company increases its marketing presence in North America, however, Americans and Canadians are discovering Emerald Cruises.
 On our sailing, we met more than a dozen guests from the United States and Canada.

 We considered it to be a bonus to meet people from all over the world.
 The cultural nuances and senses of humor made interaction with other guests pleasant and harmonious.
 At least twice during our cruise, everyone on the ship danced, once during an evening round of music trivia and another time on the next to the last night when the crew pulled us out of our chairs and into a conga line.